jackyho522/obsidian-notes/docs/index.md

 # whoami
 - The blog is still updating

 I'm Ho Chak Lam, an Offensive Security Certified Professional (OSCP).
 I love to research on Offensive Security and SIEM.
-My area of expertise involves Web Application, and Network Security.
-At present, I'm working in SOC.
+My areas of expertise involve Web Application and Network Security.
+At present, I'm working in Security Operation Center.
 I'm an avid learner in the field of Information Security for more than 3 years now.

 Let me share my research related to Information Security in this blog.
 Here are some channels that may be helpful for OSCP learners.